 GMS established Master's in Clinical Investigation Program designed to train students to create, implement and oversee translational research and clinical trials, facilitate interactions between and among scienctists and research clinicians in pharmacology, biotechnology and medical device industries.

-BUMC's Boston Center for Refugee Health and Human Rights (started in 1989) received $500K federal grant for the program Project Welcome to assit refugees and torture victims settling in Boston, an effort to bridge the cultural gap not filled by mainstream services,
+BUMC's Boston Center for Refugee Health and Human Rights (started in 1989) received $500K federal grant for the program Project Welcome to assist refugees and torture victims settling in Boston, an effort to bridge the cultural gap not filled by mainstream services.

 Save a life: heart and stroke community education partnered BUSM students with the American Heart Association to educate the public about heart disease and stroke.